 What are the system requirements for your software?

-Do you perform implementations in-house, or are they outsourced?
+Do you perform implementations, or are they outsourced?
 If they are outsourced, do you have a list of preferred third-party service providers you work with?

 Training & Maintenance

 How often is your TMS updated and how do you train users on updated features?